rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

 #### Part 2: Configure an Application Load Balancer

 So we've fixed part of our problem.
 We can now get multiple containers on a single EC2 host without the issue of port mapping conflicts.
+But as users we will not know what ports have been mapped.
+And until we provide our web application with DNS resolution we will need to specify a port or a DNS record that Amazon provides.
-But the problem we now have is the user experience.
-The user is not going to know what port the container was mapped too, nor will we.
-We don't want to worry about the port mappings we simply want to forward traffic to whatever target group and associated ports are there.
-We can do this with an `Application Load Balancer`.
+Fortunately we can take care of our port mappings by forwarding traffic to whatever target group and associated ports are there with an `Application Load Balancer`.

 > NOTE: There are 3 types of Load Balancers within the current AWS portfolio.
 1. Classic Load Balancer 2.
 Application Load Balancer & 3.
 Network Load Balancer.
 You __must use__ an `Application Load Balancer` to complete the remaining steps.
 A `Classic Load Balancer` will only handle static ports, and a `Network Load Balancer` communicates at `Layer 4`.

+1.

 #### Part 3: Load balance inbound requests to the httpd service

 ------